 Spicy mango popsicle (Paletas de mango con chile)

-When we think of ice creams we naturally think of Italian gelatos.
-However, travelling in Mexico made me realize that it is a culture full of paletas, or popsicles.
-Sold in stores on every corner, in push carts and ever-present, it is part of the culture of the nation.
-Today fancy gelaterias are popping up, especially in the larger cities frequented by tourists, but they always have a large selection of fruity paletas available to complement the need for chocolate.
+When we think of ice cream, we naturally think of Italian gelatos.
+However, travelling in Mexico made me realize that it is a culture full of paletas or popsicles.
+They are part of the nation's culture, sold in stores on every corner, in push carts, and are ever-present.
+Today, fancy gelaterias are popping up, especially in the larger cities frequented by tourists, but they always have a large selection of fruity paletas available to complement the need for chocolate.

-Mexican paletas are usually fruit-based, given the tropical climate the fruit are bursting with sweetness and flavour and make for excellent treats.
-The other common options are based on local ingredients, cajeta (a caramel sauce), coffee, and the popular horchata.
+Mexican paletas are usually fruit-based.
+Given the tropical climate, the fruit bursts with sweetness and flavour and makes for an excellent treat.
+Other common options are based on local ingredients, such as cajeta (a caramel sauce), coffee, and the popular horchata.

 This is a lovely fruit stick with sweetness from the mango and a burst of spice from the chillies.
 The combination is magic and quite addictive.
-Most of the streetside vendors use a common chilli flake but for this recipe, the chef uses guajillo and spicy arbol chillies that give a very unique Mexican flavour.
-You can adjust the spice level to your liking but do not make it too spicy.
+Most streetside vendors use a common chilli flake, but for this recipe, the chef uses guajillo and spicy arbol chillies that give it a unique Mexican flavour.
+You can adjust the spice level to your liking, but do not make it too spicy.

 This is a wonderful book from the famed restaurant in San Francisco.
 I love the recipes and flavours in this book.
-The chef has compiled a wonderful selection of recipes, both traditional and contemporary to make your palate happy and get rid of those cravings for great Mexican food.
+The chef has compiled a wonderful selection of recipes, both traditional and contemporary, to make your palate happy and satisfy those cravings for great Mexican food.
 This is a book I love to cook from.

 Ingredients: